Sun Cooper, Sun Lit Founder and Director

 Sun Literary is a member of the National Diversity Council, the Diversability Leadership Collective, National Association of the Deaf, American Indian Library Association, SCBWI, the National Association for Female Executives and Entrepreneurs and more.

-We are in community and collaboration with diverse literary advocates such as A Room of Her Own Foundation, Multicultural Children's Book Day, Black & Bookish, Diversability, and more.
+We are in community and collaboration with diverse literary advocates such as Read Your World, A Room of Her Own Foundation, and Multicultural Children's Book Day, Diversability, and more.